 The IRS Guidance temporarily suspended the excise tax through June 30, 2015 for employers that are not considered “applicable large employers” under the Affordable Care Act.
 The tax suspension period covers employers who paid or reimbursed employees for individual health policy premiums in 2014, and for the period between January 1, 2015 through June 30, 2015.
 This temporary suspension was designed to allow employers to make the necessary changes to their health care plans before incurring penalties.
 With this transition relief set to expire soon, employers who currently offer employer payment plans should be aware that if they do not bring their plans into compliance with the Affordable Care Act before the June 30, 2015 deadline, they may be subject to significant monetary penalties after that date.

 Because this transition relief applies only to employers who are not “applicable large employers”, accurately determining an employer’s status as an applicable large employer is critical.
 Generally, an “applicable large employer” is one who employs an average of at least 50 full-time equivalent employees during the preceding calendar year.
 However, determining whether an employer falls within this pivotal definition requires application of additional sections of the Affordable Care Act and a fact-specific analysis of an employer’s full-time and part-time employees, including the number of hours each employee worked over the course of weeks or months.

-For more information about this IRS Guidance, employer payment plans or the implications the Affordable Care Act may have on your company, contact email@example.com.
+For more information about this IRS Guidance, employer payment plans or the implications the Affordable Care Act may have on your company, contact Michelle B. Ferguson at email@example.com.